 It is our objective to work towards closer co-operation between all rating systems, exchanging knowledge and experience.
 This will reduce the scope for rating arbitrage, improve each system and reduce administrative costs.

 A first step has been taken with the spread of PY Look Alike ratings in the UK.
-This involves taking several catamarans that are well-established in both SCHRS and PY systems (e.g. Dart 18, Hurricane 5.9) as a benchmark.
-The SCHRS rating is multiplied by the weighted conversion ratio to generate a PY rating for any other comparable catamaran.
+This involves taking a statistical best fit approach using the catamarans for which we have both SCHRS and PY ratings (e.g. Dart 18, Hurricane 5.9).
+The SCHRS rating is multiplied by the resultant conversion factor to generate a PY rating for the many catamarans on the SCHRS list but not PY.